 This temporary tax-free treatment avoids the need for employers to pay payroll tax (about a 10% savings) and avoids a need for employees to be withheld for income tax (about a 30% savings) on the funds that employers contribute to student loans.

 Following passage of the legislation, Peanut Butter provided its clients (at no additional charge) with the technology, process, and templated plan documents required to contribute to student loans tax-free.

-Employers of all sizes and industries have since been adopting tax-free Student Loan Repayment into their benefits offerings, taking advantage of the unique opportunity to make a difference for their team members.
+Employers of all sizes and companies across industries are adding Student Loan Repayment into their benefits offerings, many having chosen to make contributions on a tax-free basis during 2020.

 With the CARES Act set to expire at the end of this year, you may be wondering: How will student loan assistance look in the new year?

 First, there will be more employers offering student loan assistance in 2021 than ever before.
 This is driven by several factors:

 - Companies need to stand out when hiring and the market for talent remains competitive in many industries including healthcare, technology, professional services, and financial services,

 - Turnover is expensive and companies offering student loan repayment consistently report reductions in voluntary employee attrition, thereby reducing their costs of lost productivity, rehiring, and retraining were those employees to have left;

 - More companies than ever have made diversity an imperative.
 Since 2/3 of student debt is held by women and African Americans + Hispanics are 2x as likely to hold student loans as their white peers, student loan repayment is a unique financial incentive that employers, like Google, are now offering to improve the positive impacts of gender and cultural diversity.